VirtualButFake/fusion-components-docs/docs/getting-started.md

 More fleshed out examples can be found [here](https://github.com/VirtualButFake/VFXEditor/blob/main/src/theme/init.luau) and [here](https://github.com/VirtualButFake/VFXEditor/blob/main/src/theme/init.luau).

-A short documentation on ThemeFramework can be found [here](/libs/theme-framework).
+A short documentation on theme-framework can be found [here](/libs/theme-framework).

 4. Create a folder named after your component inside of the `theme/components` folder.
 This is where you will define the appearance of your components.
 5. Create a folder named after a color, or `default` for fallback, inside of the component folder.
 This is where you will define the appearance of your components in that color.